robbespo00/parallel-jacobi/README.md

 ## Results

-Below are some results for completion time and speedup with matrixes of size 15.000*15.000
+Below are some results for completion time and speedup with matrixes of size $15.000 \times 15.000$

 <p align="center">
 <img src="plot/completiontime_15000size.png" height="250" />